 SpeedCove is made from GRG (glass-reinforced gypsum).
 The 7,200-plus psi proprietary gypsum cement formula includes polymer and fiberglass to add tensile and impact strength.

-Standal's company, Solid Rock Enterprises, manufactures the systems, which come in 4-inch, 6-inch and 1-inch heights.
+Standal’s company, Solid Rock Enterprises, manufactures the radius cove systems, which come in 4-inch, 6-inch and 1-inch heights.
 The 4-inch and 6-inch systems are actually 1/8-inch shorter than their names imply, so they fit easily under standard 4-inch and 6-inch cabinetry toe kicks.
-The pieces can be set in any tight spot where mechanical troweling is impractical or not cost effective.
+You can set the pieces in any tight spot where mechanical troweling is impractical or not cost-effective.